 Songs I would inappropriately hum during my shifts range from Cindy Lauper to Tom Waits.

-I wrote this EP for illustrators, designers, crafty people and musicians in London and in the rest of the world doubling up as bartenders, waiters, baristas, and other poorly paid workers in uniforms, hoping that they will see a little bit of their own life in my songs and feel a special connection with this project.
+I wrote this EP for illustrators, designers, crafty people and musicians in London and in the rest of the world doubling up as bartenders, waiters, baristas, and other workers in uniforms, hoping that they will see a little bit of their own life in my songs and feel a special connection with this project.

 Hopefully you will also be amused and enjoy the music.
+And yes, you guessed it: my uniform was a black t-shirt.